 Overall, I’m rather happy with how Dragon Ball Z: Dragon Box One turned out.
 However, I was disappointed to see that the “Marathon Feature” from the “orange brick” season sets wasn’t included, because it made it easier to watch the episodes back-to-back on each disc.

-But it’s interesting to note that if you watch the Japanese language versions of the episodes, you get to see the next episode previews at the end of each episode; these had not been included in the original “orange brick” season box sets that FUNimation had released.
+But it’s interesting to note that if you watch the Japanese language versions of the episodes, you get to see the next episode previews at the end of each episode.
+These had not been included in the original “orange brick” season box sets that FUNimation Entertainment had released.

 I would recommend Dragon Ball Z: Dragon Box One to fans of Dragon Ball Z who want to have a better version of the episodes than what appears on the “orange bricks.”